jcarlosvale/openingHouse/README.md

     - the sequence of working days, it´s not possible in a working day OPEN the restaurant and no CLOSE in the same day or the next day is NOT a working day.
 The same in case of the first EVENT in a day is a CLOSE event but the previous day is NOT a working day.
-5. It´s make a sort in the event types (OPEN/CLOSE hours), for example: if the restaurant OPEN Sunday but CLOSE Monday, the CLOSE event is inserted in the Sunday (and vice-versa).
+5. It´s sorted the event types (OPEN/CLOSE hours), for example: if the restaurant OPEN Sunday but CLOSE Monday, the CLOSE event is inserted in the Sunday.
 6. Finally the Business Hour is printed in a **more human readable format**.
 7. It´s returned the String and one Accepted Http Code (202)

 NOTES:
-1. In case of Parser Error (step 4), it´s throws an ParserException and returned a **Bad Request** Http code.
+1. In case of Parser Error (step 4), it throws an ParserException and returns a **Bad Request** Http code.
-2. In case the invalid JSON Format one **Unsupported Media Type** is returned.
+2. In case the invalid JSON Format, one **Unsupported Media Type** is returned.
 3. The exceptions are controlled by one Main Exception Handler (@ControllerAdvice)
-4. If one provided date contains minutes and seconds, it will be ignore and the hour field used.
+4. If one provided date contains minutes and seconds, only the hour field is used.

 ## Endpoint:
 ***POST: /wolt/insertOpeningHours***